rsamp/HuskyNOM/README.md

 - [ ] Search businesses by name
 - [ ] See search results in a list and accompanying map
 - [ ] Visit business page to see information
-- [ ] Create and read restaurant reviews
+- [ ] Create and read business reviews

 ## Design Docs
 * [View Wireframes][view]